pwrtool/site/content/_index.md

 ---

-this is the index page!
+# Powertool
+Powertool is pretty cool